Jasonette/to_json/README.md

 **to_json** is completely modular so you can only include the data types you want to support.
 To support different types you need to:

-1. Install each adapter
+1. Install each adapter via NPM
-2. Attach them using the `use` method
+2. Attach them using `use` method

 For example let's say we want to support [hjson](https://hjson.org/), [cson](https://github.com/bevry/cson), and [yaml](http://yaml.org/)